Additional Contact Information (PDF)

 Robin GilliamPhone: 202-512-7356

-Ms. Gilliam began her federal career in 1997 at the Census Bureau working on the audited Financial Statements.
+Ms. Gilliam joined FASAB in September 2013 and is the project manager on the management’s discussion and analysis and climate-related financial reporting projects.
+She also led the insurance programs project to the issuance of SFFAS 51, Insurance Programs.
+She began her federal career in 1997 at the Census Bureau working on the audited Financial Statements.
 She then gained extensive knowledge in developing core financial systems at Commerce, Labor, and the Treasury Departments.
-While at Treasury, Ms. Gilliam was the liaison to the Joint Financial Management Improvement Program (JFMIP) and the Financial Systems Integration Office (FSIO), joining a team of agency experts to develop the federal core financial system requirements and the standard reimbursable business processes.
-She also led a diverse group of agencies in developing the Interagency Agreement—IAA—form to standardize reimbursable agreements across the Government.
+While at Treasury, Ms. Gilliam was the liaison to the Joint Financial Management Improvement Program and the Financial Systems Integration Office, joining a team of agency experts to develop the federal core financial system requirements and the standard reimbursable business processes.
+She also led a diverse group of agencies in developing the Interagency Agreement form to standardize reimbursable agreements across the Government (now known as G-Invoicing).
 Ms. Gilliam worked closely with OMB and agencies to develop financial data standards and policies, for which she wrote and contributed to the Treasury Financial Manual.
-Ms. Gilliam joined FASAB in September 2013 and is the project manager on risk reporting.
-Ms. Gilliam has a Bachelor’s degree in art and psychology from Goucher College and a Certificate in Accounting from UMBC.
-She is a Certified Public Accountant, Project Management Professional, and is a member of the Association of Government Accountants and the Association for Federal Enterprise Risk Management.
+Ms. Gilliam has a Bachelor’s degree in art and psychology from Goucher College and a Certificate in Accounting from University of Maryland Baltimore County.
+She is a Certified Public Accountant, Project Management Professional, and a member of the AGA.

 Leigha KigerPhone: 202-512-7358